-Status quo Establishing a Supervisory Board Establishing an Economic Prosperity Board Creating a Combined Authority Political Leadership for Transport at the most The current Local Transport Body would The current Local Transport Body would The current Local Transport Body would A Combined Authority would provide streamlined political senior level continue with risks continue with risks continue with risks leadership for transport across around duplication of around duplication of around duplication of the functional economic area at activity. activity. activity. the highest level.
-Ability to take difficult The current Local A Supervisory Board An Economic Prosperity The requirement of a decisions Transport Body would would not offer any Board would not offer any Combined Authority to make continue with the risks improvements on the improvements on the decisions for the best interests around duplication of current model. current model. of the City Region as a whole 00 activity and means that it will be able to governance. take difficult decisions.
-A long term (ten year) The current Local A Supervisory Board An Economic Prosperity The requirement of a investment Transport Body would would not offer any Board would not offer any Combined Authority to make programme, focussing continue with the risks improvements on the improvements on the decisions for the best interests on the top priorities for around short current model. current model. of the City Region as a whole the functional sightedness. means that it will be able to economic area as a develop a long term investment whole programme and clear priorities.
-A local investment The current Local A Supervisory Board An Economic Prosperity A Combined Authority would budget combining local Transport Body would would not offer any Board would not offer any be responsible for the resource in addition to continue with the improvements on the improvements on the governance of the Single Local Departmental resource potential for partial current model. current model.
-Growth Pot which would mean resources to be that it would be able maximise considered. resources from national and other sources.
+Status quo Establishing a Supervisory Board Establishing an Economic Prosperity Board Creating a Combined Authority Political Leadership for Transport at the most senior level The current Local Transport Body would continue with risks around duplication of activity.
+The current Local Transport Body would continue with risks around duplication of activity.
+The current Local Transport Body would continue with risks around duplication of activity.
+A Combined Authority would provide streamlined political leadership for transport across the functional economic area at the highest level.
+Ability to take difficult decisions The current Local Transport Body would continue with the risks around duplication of activity and governance.
+A Supervisory Board would not offer any improvements on the current model.
+An Economic Prosperity Board would not offer any improvements on the current model.
+The requirement of a Combined Authority to make decisions for the best interests of the City Region as a whole means that it will be able to take difficult decisions.
+A long term (ten year) investment programme, focussing on the top priorities for the functional economic area as a whole The current Local Transport Body would continue with the risks around short sightedness.
+A Supervisory Board would not offer any improvements on the current model.
+An Economic Prosperity Board would not offer any improvements on the current model.
+The requirement of a Combined Authority to make decisions for the best interests of the City Region as a whole means that it will be able to develop a long term investment programme and clear priorities.
+A local investment budget combining local resource in addition to Departmental resource The current Local Transport Body would continue with the potential for partial resources to be considered.
+A Supervisory Board would not offer any improvements on the current model.
+An Economic Prosperity Board would not offer any improvements on the current model.
+A Combined Authority would be responsible for the governance of the Single Local Growth Pot which would mean that it would be able maximise resources from national and other sources.